rinusser/Bulkr/README.md

 The code is written and tested with Mono and uses Gtk# for the GUI, so it should run on Windows, Linux and macOS.

+### Nutrition Data

+The nutrition data handled in this application currently follows EU regulations.
+In particular:
+* *Salt* is tracked (in grams), instead of sodium.
+* Dietary *Fiber* values are not included in the amount of total carbohydrates.
+* The arrangement of UI elements resembles EU nutrition facts labels.

+Other values or label stylings may be implemented later, once the core functionality is done.

 # Requirements